-Mr. Head’s partners are criminal defense lawyer Larry Kohn, and criminal defense attorney and (at two different law enforcement agencies totaling about a decade) ex-police officer Cory Yager.
+Mr. Head’s partners are criminal defense lawyer Larry Kohn and criminal defense attorney and (at two different law enforcement agencies totaling about a decade) ex-police officer Cory Yager.
 All three of our law firm’s partners are Super Lawyers for 2017.

+We have multiple law office Georgia locations, including Athens, Marietta, Alpharetta, and Sandy Springs.
+We maintain a few satellite office locations to facilitate having computers and office equipment if needed during a multi-day trial.
 Our primary office location is in Sandy Springs, where GA Highway 400 and I-285 intersect.
 We can be on an Interstate highway in less than 5 minutes, on our way to courts across the state of Georgia.

 |For Your First Dui Conviction You will have to Attend|